sohag-aust/spring-batch/README.md

+-> Batch Processing: Batch processing of data is an efficient way of processing large volumes of data where data is collected, processed and then batch results are produced.
+Spring Batch uses chunk oriented style of processing which is reading data one at a time, and creating chunks that will be written out within a transaction.

 -> Spring Batch is a lightweight batch framework which can be used by enterprise sysetms to develop robust batch applications for the daily operations.

 -> Consider an environment where users have to do a lot of batch processing.
 This will be quite different from a typical web application which has to work 24/7.